ocaml-ppx/ppx_deriving/README.md

 ```
 version = "1.0"
 description = "[@@deriving yojson]"
+exists_if = "ppx_deriving_yojson.cma"
 # The following part affects batch compilation and toplevel.
-# The deriving plugin package may require any runtime component it needs.
+# The plugin package may require any runtime component it needs.
 requires = "ppx_deriving yojson"
 ppxopt = "ppx_deriving,./ppx_deriving_yojson.cma"
-# The following part
+# The following part affects ppx driver compilation.
 requires(ppx_driver) = "ppx_deriving.api"
 archive(ppx_driver, byte) = "ppx_deriving_yojson.cma"
 archive(ppx_driver, native) = "ppx_deriving_yojson.cmxa"
-exists_if = "ppx_deriving_yojson.cma"
 ```

 The module(s) provided by the package in the `ppxopt` variable must register the derivers using `Ppx_deriving.register "foo"` during loading.
 Any number of derivers may be registered; careful registration would allow a _yojson_ deriver to support all three of `[@@deriving yojson]`, `[@@deriving of_yojson]` and `[@@deriving to_yojson]`, as well as `[%derive.of_yojson:]` and `[%derive.to_yojson:]`.